Why Choose Scott D. Fisher, A Professional Law Corporation

 Every state’s probate process has different rules, timelines, and filing requirements.
 Working with an attorney who understands how these systems interact can make the process significantly smoother for everyone involved.

-Can You Avoid Ancillary Probate With Proper Estate Planning?
+Can Ancillary Probate Be Avoided With Estate Planning?

 In many cases, yes.
 With proper planning, it’s possible to transfer out-of-state property without requiring an additional probate.
 Common strategies may include: